Kotlin/KEEP/proposals/KEEP-0465-will-become-value.md

 The problems 2 and 3 are the valid reasons for the class not to become a `value class`.
 On the other hand, the first one can and should be mitigated.

-The standard library already contains classes that behave like values — they are immutable, have no meaningful identity, and are candidates for eventually becoming `value class`.
-Examples include `Pair`, `Triple`, and various result/wrapper types.

 ## The migration problem